 Frequently asked questions and answers about Conditional formatting

 Very good question!
 Yes, we specifically recommend this technique.
 If you examine it carefully all of the best dashboards use this method.
 We can dynamically change the appearance and creating the rules is easy.
 The use of highlight obvious in this case also.

 In Excel with the help of the popular format painter you always have the opportunity to duplicate a rule.
 You have to follow these steps.
 Click on the cell that has the conditional formatting you want to copy.
 Click Home > Format Painter.
 To paste the conditional formatting, drag the paintbrush across the cells or ranges of cells you want to format.

-Besides formatting cells there are three other possibilities available.
+Besides formatting cells, there are three other possibilities available.
 These require advanced or rather expert knowledge of Excel.
-Helps if you familiar with VBA programming.
-The first is possibility is that you use shapes.
+Helps if you are familiar with VBA programming.
+The first is a possibility is that you use shapes.
 Professional Excel maps can be created if we write some macros.
 Finally (to some surprise) special charts can be made with this technique.

-In this case the “Stop of True” tool is the most useful.
+In this case, the “Stop of True” tool is the most useful.
 But even better to use some Excel formulas (AND, IF, ISNUMBER) and to create a more complex rule with the combination of these.
-So, you don’t have to worry about the problems created by rule hierarchy.
+So, you don’t have to worry about the problems created by the rule hierarchy.

 No, this cannot happen.
 Conditional formatting (as suggested by its name) can change the format of the cell but can never change its value.